shkumaraman/free-web-hosting/README.md

 ### Why /data Matters
 If /data is not mounted as persistent storage:
  * MariaDB may be reinitialized after restart/rebuild
- * uploaded site files may be lost
+ * Uploaded site files may be lost
- * database tables and records may reset
+ * Database tables and records may reset
 ### Hugging Face Persistent Storage
 Set:
 | Field | Value |